AussieKing/HoneyHive/README.md

 - Google fonts: For fonts.
 - Strapi (Headless CMS): For managing project data (Projects page/portfolio).
 - Intersection observer : for effects when scrolling!
+- pgLoader : to load data into the database, migrating from MySQL to PostgreSQL for the Heroku deployment.
+- POstgreSQL: For the database.
+- Heroku: For deployment of the backend.
+- Netlify: For deployment of the frontend.

 # STRUCTURE